UBC-MDS/credit_default_prediction/README.md

 education, and gender.
 Overall, we are more interested in minimizing Type \| error (predicting no default payment, when in reality the client made a default payment the following month), as opposed to Type \|\|
-error (predicting default payment, when in reality mo default payment was made by the client), we are using *f*1 as our primary scoring metric.
+error (predicting default payment, when in reality no default payment was made by the client), we are using *f*1 as our primary scoring metric.
 Our model performed fairly well….